UKCloud/documentation/articles/openstack/ostack-faq.md

 ## Feedback

-If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.
+If you find an issue with this article, click Improve this Doc to suggest a change.
+If you have an idea for how we could improve any of our services, visit UKCloud Ideas.
+Alternatively, you can contact us at products@ukcloud.com.